 The information in the checklist does not constitute legal advice, nor does it replace occupational health and safety legislation.
 If there is any dispute about statutory compliance, please refer to the federal, provincial, or territorial legislation applicable to your workplace.

-WHMIS Checklist
+WHMIS 2015 Checklist

-Is your workplace compliant with the Workplace Hazardous Materials Information System?
+Is your workplace compliant with the changes to the Workplace Hazardous Materials Information System?